 Make The Choice…Start A New Habit

 Don’t Let Your Scrap Metal Go To Waste.

-For a fascinating look at human nature, behavior and how we might change our habits we recommend Eric Haseltine’s book entitled Long Fuse, Big Bang.
+For a fascinating look at human nature, behavior, and how we might change our habits we recommend Eric Haseltine’s book entitled Long Fuse, Big Bang.
 We try to be both informative and challenging in our blogs.
-As always, we would be happy to receive your comments on this or any others blogs that we have posted.
+As always, we would be happy to receive your comments on this or any other blogs that we have posted.